nobodyme/blog/content/draft/aws-llm-league/index.md

 By this time, I was out of ideas to experiment with datasets but I continued experimenting with various other exotic hyperparameter configurations.

-One tuning configuration with `lora_r - 156` and `lora alpha 128` yielded, 0.001% more than my current best model but looking at the eval / train loss under performance metric jumpstart I realised this model overfits a bit.
+One tuning configuration with `lora_r - 156` and `lora alpha 128` yielded, 0.001% more than my current best model but later looking at the eval / train loss under performance metric on jumpstart I realised this model overfits a bit.
 Unfortunately I couldn't beat this model and since AWS copies the model with the highest score for the next round, this ended up being my model for the finals.
 You can find the comparison of the parameters below.

 ![overfit-model performance metrics](overfit-model.png)